BioPOLIM/hyPIRana/README.md

 # hyPIRana
 Analysis software development for IR-PiFM / PiF-IR scan images and hyperspectral Scans

+# hyPIRana v1.0.1 initial release MIT License
+added the MIT license in the release

 # hyPIRana v1.0.0 initial release

 see also: [hyPIRana on ungersebastian](https://github.com/ungersebastian/hyPIRana)